seyoungnam/Projects_at_Encore/README.md

  <br>

 ## 8. Fake News
-  - **Quantified the number of vague or unclear expressions per each newspaper or media and visualized the reliability of contents among them**
+  - **Measured the number of vague or unclear expressions per each newspaper or media, and visualized the reliability of contents among them**
   - **Java, Hadoop (map reduce)**
   - **Two members / One day**